FastRoutervs.LiteLLM

 Talk to FastRouter.
 Both are OpenAI-compatible; migrations from LiteLLM are mostly endpoint and key changes.

-5) You need the broadest possible provider catalog or a custom provider PR ->
+You need the broadest possible provider catalog or a custom provider PR

 Yes.
-A common pattern is LiteLLM SDK in application code (for normalization across providers) with FastRouter as the gateway.
+A common pattern is LiteLLM SDK in application code (for normalizing across providers) with FastRouter as the gateway.
 LiteLLM Proxy as the gateway and FastRouter as the gateway are mutually exclusive — pick one for the gateway role.

 The OSS license is MIT.
-The runtime cost is whatever you pay for the Postgres, Redis, container orchestration, and engineering time to keep it healthy.
+The runtime cost is whatever you pay for Postgres, Redis, container orchestration, and engineering time to keep it healthy.
 LiteLLM Enterprise (SSO, team RBAC, audit logs, dedicated support) is paid — typical contracts we've seen land in the ~$30K/year range, but exact pricing isn't public.

 Not very.
 Both expose an OpenAI-compatible /v1/chat/completions endpoint.
 Migration is typically a base URL change, a key swap, and porting your routing config from LiteLLM's YAML to FastRouter's strategies.
 Virtual keys map to FastRouter API keys with budgets and rate limits attached.
-We help with the cutover for production workloads.
+We help with cutover for production workloads.

 No. LiteLLM ships logging and request tracking, but no eval framework of its own.
 The standard pairing is Langfuse for traces, scores, datasets, and experiments.
 FastRouter ships Smart Evaluations, Automatic Evaluations, and GEPA prompt optimization natively.